plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a) Projects & Next-Actions:** You must share any Projects and Next-Actions you are tracking for your Rôles.
 - **(b) Relative Priority:** You must share your judgment of the relative priority of any of your Rôle's Projects or Next-Actions vs. anything else competing for your attention.
 - **(c) Projections:** You must provide a projection of when you expect to complete any of your Rôle's Projects or Next-Actions.
 A rough estimate is enough, considering your current context and priorities.
 Detailed analysis or planning is not required, and this projection is not a commitment in any way.
-Unless Governance says otherwise, you have no duty to track the projection or follow-up with the recipient if it changes.
+Unless Gouvernance says otherwise, you have no duty to track the projection or follow-up with the recipient if it changes.
 - **(d) Checklist Items:** You must verify completion of any recurring actions that you perform for your Rôles or as a Associé of the Organisation.
 If requested, you must continue to share these verifications regularly, until you believe they are no longer useful.
 - **(e) Metrics:** You must share any metrics you collect in your Rôles or as a Associé of the Organisation.
 If requested, you must continue to share these metrics regularly, until you determine they are no longer useful.
 - **(f) Progress Updates:** You must share a summary of progress you've made in a Rôle or towards any of your Rôle's Projects since the last update you shared.
 If requested, you must continue to share these updates regularly, until you determine they are no longer useful.